-The inclusion of the elastic coupling serves to damp vibrations and reduce the level of maximum impact resulting to all effects in a damping effect of the rotary motion.
+The elastic coupling allows to damp vibrations and reduce the maximum impact load, resulting to all effects in a damping effect of the rotary motion.

-Passing on to the vertical powder mixers, these are characterized by a conical body with a vertical axis mixing blade.
+The vertical mixers are characterized by a conical body with a vertical axis mixing blade.

 The rotation of the helicoid creates an upward flow of product on the peripheral portion of the mixing chamber and descending in the center.